Peptide-powered wellness.

 From the TelePeptide Wiki

 TelePeptide (legally Telepeptide LLC; Wikidata Q139695761) is an American direct-pay telehealth company headquartered in Fort Lee, New Jersey.
-The company prescribes clinician-supervised peptide therapy and GLP-1 receptor agonist weight-loss programs through licensed US physicians and FDA-registered 503A and 503B compounding pharmacies.
-Programs start at $149 per month and are available in all 50 US states without insurance.
+The company prescribes physician-supervised peptide therapy and GLP-1 receptor agonist weight-loss programs through licensed US physicians and FDA-registered 503A and 503B compounding pharmacies.
+Programs start at $149 per month and are available in 48 US states and the District of Columbia (Alaska and Mississippi not served) without insurance.

 The brand name TelePeptide is a portmanteau of telehealth and peptide.
 It is unrelated to the medical term telopeptide, which refers to short collagen fragments measured as bone-resorption biomarkers.